What We Offer

 Insight, Advice & Stories

 See the VH@Duke blog for perspectives from the community of versatile humanists at Duke.

 Connect with Duke alumni, current students, faculty, and others to support your academic and professional growth.

 Versatile Humanists at Duke (VH@Duke) is supported by the National Endowment for the Humanities, the Duke Graduate School, and the Duke Provost’s Office.
 Our mission is to prepare Duke graduate students to make a difference in their careers as humanists, whether inside or outside the academy.
-Our offerings are geared to help future Ph.D.s in the humanities and interpretive social sciences flourish—in higher education, government, business, the non-profit sector, or wherever their talents and inclinations might lead.
+Our offerings are geared to help future Ph.D.s in the humanities and humanistic social sciences flourish—in higher education, government, business, the non-profit sector, or wherever their talents and inclinations might lead.

 We believe that versatility is just as vital for successful careers within academia as beyond it.
 The many challenges now confronting higher education compel today’s faculty members and administrators to work in teams, span boundaries, navigate diverse work cultures, and cultivate the habits of effective leadership.

 What do Duke humanities Ph.D.s who don’t pursue academic jobs end up doing?
 Who are they and can I speak with some?